-I love jewellery, especially the type that SPARKLES, so why do we wait for someone else to buy it for us?
+I love jewellery, especially the type that SPARKLES, so why wait for someone else to buy it for us?

 I cried a lot of tears that day.

 I had just turned 21 and wanted a special piece of jewellery for the occasion.
 My girlfriends and I were visiting Florence at the time, and we discovered a quaint jewellery store selling beautifully handcrafted pieces.
 Having limited funds, I found a pretty gold band within my budget.
 I purchased the ring on the spot and have worn it ever since.

 I love that I made this purchase on my own.
 It was a bold decision at the time, but I felt it was deserving, and I cherish my ring and that moment in Italy.